maxin-cn/starter-hugo-academic/content/home/activities.md

 # Section design
 design:
-  # Use a 1-column layout
+  # Choose a view for the listings:
+  view: List  # citation
-  columns: "1"
+  columns: '2'
-  # Use a dark navy background with light text.
-  background:
-    color: 'navy'
-    text_color_light: true
 ---

 Conference Reviewers:

-IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2023 IEEE International Conference on Multimedia and Expo, 2022
+IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2023 \\
+IEEE International Conference on Multimedia and Expo, 2022